ss4301group3/sds-resource-mgt-system/README.md

 # sds-resource-mgt-system
-Repository for SS4301 Project 3 - SDS Resource Management System
+The repository for SS4301 Project 3 - SDS Resource Management System